 Location: Gymnasium

-Teachers: Josh Sensenig, Nelson Yoder, Andy Musser & John Hoffman
+Teachers: Nelson Yoder, Andy Musser, Rick Culp, & Matt Meservy

 Christ-centered, chronological Bible studies for adults.